whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - The Endless Predation Must End.md

 Even if ruling classes didn't manipulate elections, how are people supposed to agree on any political issues when some people value deep pleasure, connection and having a meaningful life, and others consistently embrace superficiality and allow themselves to be cogs in a machine?

+When children are trained for obedience, is it any wonder that cowardice is common in adulthood, and people have low trust in each other?

-Child abuse or deprivation isn't all-or-nothing, with some people growing up with far more than others.
+Child abuse or deprivation aren't all-or-nothing, with some people growing up with far more than others.
 Nearly all of us raised in unhealthy nations carry at least some negative impacts from our childhood.
 Some kinds of child abuse become normalized, encouraged, and even legally required, such as forcing children to obey unaccountable authorities and tolerate meaningless or boring work in school so that they will be obedient and tolerate meaningless jobs in adulthood.**

 These emotional troubles can also make it difficult to connect with partners in romantic and spousal relationships, limiting the depth of connection and trust many people can experience even in their family.**